1em/emfireflies/README.md

 ```
 (If you don't have pip installed, you can look up directions for that online.)

+I use Heroku for testing, so either follow the instructions below, or lookup
+running a flask server through another method.

 Install Heroku Toolbelt at toolbelt.heroku.com.

 This will allow you to use the foreman command to start the server.

 Run your server with: